 My work is a constant discussion on how things fit together and how they do not.
-In particular, I am interested in points of transition: the space where orange becomes red, the place where glaze meets bare clay, the edge of a handle and the end of the pot.
+In particular, I am interested in points of transition: the space where orange becomes red, the place where glaze meets bare clay, the end of a handle and the edge of the pot.
 In my process, I continually seek out and create opportunities for these moments to occur: leaving a seam visible in a hand-built cup, cutting a soft line in the rim of a bowl, or negotiating the space between white slip and bare clay.
 As a maker, I am interested in how these moments record my decisions and become physical signposts left for a future user.
-These traces of intent and action say: I was here, please bear witness to that fact.
+These traces of intent and action say: I was here, please bear witness.

 Handwriting is such a personal way of connecting, leaving your mark, and telling your story.
 Through this intimate process we connect our thoughts to the physical world.
 Using the labour of my hands, I unite these traces of my past with functional objects that celebrate the tangible joy of the every day.

 The resulting pots ask to be noticed and examined.
 I want them to convey a sense of a life lived, and a life still to be lived; they are about making connections and wanting to make connections.
-A snapshot of the journey, each pot is a tether that connects me to me, and me to you: a memory bound in mud-made-stone for years to come.
+A snapshot of the journey, each pot is a tether that connects me to you, and me to me: a memory bound in mud-made-stone for years to come.